-5. Results of the case studies
+5. Results of the Case Studies

 This paper mainly emphasizes the characteristics of Australian land surface and the application of FAO LCCS to classify that into land cover classes.
-We produced land cover maps for the two test sites mentioned in previous sections.
+In the process, land cover maps for the two test sites, Mt Isa and Hughenden were produced.

 5.1 Mt.
-Isa, the arid region
+Isa, the Arid Region

-The vicinity of Mt Isa city significantly represents the vast inner Australian arid landscape.
+The vicinity of Mt Isa city represents the vast inner Australian arid landscape.
 The centre of the mapped area (Mt Isa city) associates with a large mining complex, which is one of the largest in Australia.
 The built-up area of the city with 23,000 people is restricted to a small area, though its urban limits cover 43,310 square kilometres (Mt Isa city council, 2008).
 Due to the harsh climate, no major farming areas can be seen closer to the city, except ranching activities.
-Figure 4, shows typical red-soil outback (Australian term for remote area) environment around Mt Isa.
+Figure 4 (2 upper photographs), shows typical red-soil "outback" (Australian term for remote area) environment around Mt Isa.